 Learning Beyond the Classroom: CPT, OPT, and On-Campus Work in the United States

-Employers in every field are looking for ambitious, self-starting graduates with work experience.
-Adding industry work experience to your resume can help you stand out in large applicant pools.
-Academic institutions in the United States offer eligible international students three types of work experience: Curricular Practical Training (CPT), Optional Practical Training (OPT), and on-campus work opportunities.
-While there are some similarities between these three opportunities, they do have their differences.
-Today, we’ll take a look at each of these programs to help you determine which might be right for you.
+If you’re studying in the United States, you may be eligible for three types of work experience: Curricular Practical Training (CPT), Optional Practical Training (OPT), and on-campus work.
+Below, we’ll look at each of these programs to understand their similarities and differences to help you determine which might be right for you.

 An illustration of Washington, DC.